alex-esc/getsetupesc/index.md

 ### With desktop and laptop in mind

-Control touchpad acceleration, screen brightness and power usage with your keyboard
+Control touchpad acceleration, screen brightness and power usage with your keyboard.

 ### More to come

-This is a long time project to morph your computer into a even more usefully tool, wherever there is potential to increase productivity we will implement.
+This is a long time project to morph your computer into a even more usefully tool, wherever there is potential to increase productivity we will implement new features.

 ## Get updated on every new release